Srikrishnapsk/Srikrishnapsk/README.md

 - 👋 Hi, I’m @Srikrishnapsk
 - 👀 I’m interested in ...
 Learning new technologies and curious about creating new things
 - 🌱 I’m currently learning ...
-React JS
+Data Science
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...
 Just mail me sripsk45@gmail.com or msg me on twitter